vonunwerth/Seacucumber/README.md

 Replace [NAME] with the name of your new procedure and [MATCHER] with the name of your new matcher class.

 ## Start with your procedure:
-If you want to create your own procedure, you need maven.
-So your last step before you have a ready procedure is to call this in maven:
+If you want to create your own procedure, you need the Apache Maven build system.
+So your last step before you have a ready procedure is to call this in Maven:

 `mvn clean package`